-Valuable Lessons for Homebuyers
+Valuable Lessons for First-Time Home Buyers

 Don’t rush things

-Pad your emergency fund before the move
+Build your emergency fund

-Spend more time shopping around for a mortgage
+Price-shop for a mortgage

-Shop around for homeowners’ insurance
+Shop around for homeowners insurance

 Don’t go furniture shopping the day after you move in

 We had a bunch of cheap furniture from our college days at our old apartment that we didn’t bring with us.
-Again, by pure luck, we happened to stumble upon a liquidation sale at a furniture shop and outfitted our living room very cheaply, but it was really a mistake to decide that we needed new furniture for our new house.
-Upgrade it later on – you can have empty rooms for a while.
+By pure luck, we happened to stumble upon a liquidation sale at a furniture shop and outfitted our living room very cheaply, but it was really a mistake to decide that we needed new furniture for our new house.
+Upgrade it later on – you can have a few empty rooms for a while.
 Save up until you can afford what you actually want instead of buying furniture just to fill a room.